The-ProxyFox-Group/ProxyFox/readme.md

 # ProxyFox
-ProxyFox is a modern proxy bot written in TypeScript using TSC, Discord.js, and Node.js.
+ProxyFox is a modern proxy bot written in TypeScript using Deno and Harmony.
 It uses Discord's webhooks to generate pseudo-users so that members of a system can express who's fronting in an easier way.

 - For self-hosting, visit setup.md